 This shows the playroom on a good day.
 Usually, there's plenty of questionable items littering the shelves.
 The polka dot bin is where I put dollar-store type stuff I'm not sure about, probably to throw out next time.
 Once a month I maybe put 1/3 of that bin in the trash.
 I try to keep the bottom bins for actual toys, stuffies, etc. The art supplies I keep in clear containers.
 The matryoshka dolls on the left I purchased on a trip to Russia over 20 years ago, and my daughters' have my Samantha American girl doll with clothes and accessories from over 30 years ago.
 I figure, why keep these things in boxes in the garage?
 I might as well use them or get rid of them.
 The venus fly-trap project on the top right was a fail by the way.

-7. I have a housekeeper deep clean my house once a month, and I maintain it in between.
+4. I have a housekeeper deep clean my house once a month, and I maintain it in 30 minute surface cleans in between.
 If I didn't work full-time I'd probably clean my own house, but realistically I have had to admit that I'm never going to dust upper shelves or scrub grout or deep-clean the tile in my shower.
 I can do basic things like vacuum and wipe down surfaces once or twice a week.
-Our weekends are often spent doing kids activities and when I'm not doing all that I'm zoning on the couch reading a novel so spending 4 hours cleaning is not really an option right now.
+Our weekends are often spent doing kids activities (currently dance and gymnastics competitions) and when I'm not doing all that I'm zoning on the couch reading a novel so spending 4 hours cleaning is not really an option right now.
 On Sunday nights I try to run a load of laundry or two and get the house back to a ground zero - vacuum the house and wipe down surfaces and put things away.
-Everyone helps with this, so it's like a 30 minute thing after dinner - let's clean up and then we'll watch a show!
+Everyone helps with this, so it's like a 30 minute thing after dinner - let's clean up together and then we'll all watch a show!

 So these are my top mom hacks for keeping a semi-organized and clean-ish house.
 If you'd like to shop my favorite home organizing and cleaning products you can shop here at the link: